TutorLingua

 Preply's commission structure isn't complicated — but it is expensive.
 And the way it's designed means new tutors (the ones who can least afford it) pay the highest rates.

-If you're already on Preply, thinking about joining, or trying to decide whether to go independent, this article gives you the exact numbers.
+If you're already on Preply, thinking about joining, or weighing it against other platforms, this article gives you the exact numbers.
 No spin, no vague language — just the maths.

 Preply's Commission Tiers